2004–05 Swiss Cup

-Swiss Cup 2004–05 was the eightieth season of Switzerland's annual cup competition.
+The 2004–05 Swiss Cup was the 80th season of Switzerland's annual cup competition.
 It began on 17 September with the first games of Round 1 and ended on 16 May 2005 with the Final held at St. Jakob-Park, Basel.
 The winners earned a place in the second qualifying round of the UEFA Cup.

 Round 1

 Teams from Super League and Challenge League were seeded in this round.
 In a match, the home advantage was granted to the team from the lower league, if applicable.